-I love talking about and writing about beer, which is why I chose a career as a freelance writer and editor (I’m a Full Member of the British Guild of Beer Writers, too, and a Cicerone Certified Beer Server!), and especially love it when beer crosses over with travelling.
-I have ‘itchy feet’ and enjoy taking trips to new places, exploring culture and history – but also sampling the best local brews and food, and then telling people all about it.
-My wanderlust also means I spend a lot of time researching cities I’ve never been to and planning holidays I’m not officially going on (yet?) – which comes in handy in my role as a freelance writer, since I love creating city guides!
+I love talking about and writing about beer, which is why I chose a career as a freelance writer and editor (I’m a Full Member of the British Guild of Beer Writers, too, as well as a Cicerone Certified Beer Server, and a judge for the Scottish Beer Awards!), and especially love it when beer crosses over with travelling.
+I have ‘itchy feet’ and enjoy planning trips to new places, exploring their culture and history – but also sampling the best local brews and food, and then telling people all about it.

-I am a frequent contributor to Ferment magazine, both writing articles and editorially, and have written for the Scotsman Food & Drink, Craft Metropolis, and my local magazine the Leither, among others (for examples and links to my freelance writing, please scroll further down this page!)
-In addition, I have been featured in Edinburgh’s i-on Magazine (page 80), where I shared my favourite spots around the city, and I’ve worked with Hidden Trax to create a podcast episode where I guide you around some of the best brewery taprooms in the New Town area of Edinburgh.
+I am a frequent contributor to Ferment magazine, both writing articles and editorially (for examples and links to my freelance writing, please visit my portfolio).
+In addition, I have been featured in Edinburgh’s i-on Magazine (page 80), where I shared my favourite spots around the city, was interviewed for Burum Collective about my work and my place in beer as a queer woman, and I worked with Hidden Trax in 2019 to create a podcast episode where I guide you around some of the best brewery taprooms in the New Town area of Edinburgh.

 As well as writing features, I can help your brewery can improve its online presence and run its events.
 I worked for Midlothian brewery Stewart Brewing for 10 months doing their social media and communications, leading beer tastings and beer pairing evenings, and helping out at their two taprooms – this means I am incredibly familiar with the ins and outs of a brewery, and the requirements and expectations from a communications point of view.
 Additionally, from June to November 2019 I worked with Edinburgh’s Craft Beer Experience festival, helping out on a freelance, part-time basis with all things communications and social media – from writing blog posts and press releases, to engaging with potential customers on social media through posts and competitions, to helping with coordinating the festival itself.